• Skip to primary navigation

 • Tie the cinnamon sticks and cloves in a cloth teabag or cheesecloth with butcher's twine to create a sachet.

-• Add the sachet, apples, oranges and water to the instant pot.
+• Add the sachet, apples, oranges and water to the pressure cooker.
 Add enough water to cover the fruit, about 4 cups.

 • Close the instant pot.
 Set to pressure cook for 20 minutes.
 Once it’s finished cooking, wait 10 minutes then switch then switch to venting (quick release).
 Once the stopper has dropped, then remove the top.